18th Consultation of the ENHCC

 * Help leaders and managers of health care organisations and faith communities to better understand the role and vision of health care chaplains.

 * Inform other health care and faith community workers of the breadth of health care chaplaincy and its trends across Europe.

 To read the statement in several languages please go to the Salzburg consultation's webpage.

-Fr.
-Simon Evers was elected Coordinator of the Network at the 14th Consultation in Debrecen in June 2016.
+Rev Gudrun Rosén was elected Coordinator of the Network at the 17th Consultation in Crete in May 2022.